opengeospatial/EDR-API-Sprint/Final_Report_of_EDR_API_Sprint.md

 ## Recommended Topics for further discussion

   * Contribute EDR API definition of a Collection to the wider OGC debate.
-  * Decide what Metadata frameworks should be used, recommended or mandated?
+  * Decide what Metadata frameworks should be used, recommended or mandated and expand metadata offerings
+  * Determine workflows and search metadata to integrate with OGC API - Records
   * Security considerations.
 This needs to be coordinated with other OGC API groups and the Security Domain Working Group.
   * Test other sampling geometry types.
   * Continue to investigate how to integrate with other APIs (features/coordinates, maps)
   * Incorporate a pub/sub mechanism with a later version of the EDR API specification.
   * Investigate how to align with decision impact groups like SmartCity, others

 ## Next Steps for EDR API Specification